Relationship & Sexuality Services

 Meet Your Sexuality Specialist

 Kate Harvey earned her undergraduate degree in psychology from Wesleyan University.
-She received her Masters of Science in Education with a concentration in severe special needs from Simmons University while working at the New England Center for Children.
-She returned to her home state of New Jersey in 2013 to work as a lead teacher in a self-contained applied behavior analytic classroom in a public school.
+She received her Master’s of Science in Education with a concentration in severe special needs from Simmons University while working at the New England Center for Children.
+Kate returned to her home state of New Jersey in 2013 to work as a lead teacher in a self-contained applied behavior analytic classroom in a public school.
 During this time she became a Board Certified Behavior Analyst.
-In 2019 she transitioned to the position of District Board Certified Behavior Analyst.
-She is excited to join the Graham Behavior Services team!
-When Kate is not working, she enjoys taking walks and playing in the park with her husband, dog, and daughter.
+In 2019, Kate transitioned to the position of District Board Certified Behavior Analyst.
+Kate joined the GBS team in 2021 and is currently the Clinical Director of Schools and Community Services, where she ensures quality care is provided to all of our school and community clients.
+Kate also serves as our sexuality specialist and has taught dating workshops, given professional developments, and worked 1:1 with clients with I/DD looking to develop relationships.
+She has presented at Autism NJ and NJABA on various topics, including trauma-informed care and supervision.
+When Kate is not working, she enjoys taking walks and playing in the park with her husband, dog, and daughters.